Animal Health is Our Livelihood

 "Everyone involved in raising and transporting pigs is obliged to follow national standards for their care and handling.
 Veterinarians frequently visit farms to ensure these standards are met.
 Animals are further protected by provincial and federal law."

 National Animal Code of Practice and Laws to Protect Animals

-Over the past decade, millions of dollars have been invested to create a national Animal Code of Practice and train animal caregives in it.
+Over the past decade, millions of dollars have been invested to create a national Animal Code of Practice and train animal caregivers in it.
 The Code covers the spectrum of animal care activities from medical procedures and access to food and water, to breeding, nursing practices, housing and handling of animals.
-A typical Manitoba barn prominently displays the Animal Code of Practice, and farm workers who have been trained in these progressive standards of care are reminded on a daily basis.
+A typical Manitoba barn prominently displays the Animal Code of Practice, and farm workers who have been trained in these progressive standards of care are reminded of it on a daily basis.
 There are laws in place to protect the animals from mistreatment, and hog farmers have zero tolerance for those who contravene these laws.